emrgnt-cmplxty/fermi/docs/docs/1.concepts/web3/nfts.md

 * Before approving NFT for sale, a user should reserve storage on the Marketplace contract to cover sale storage requirements.
-* After the NFT is bought or delisted, the user can withdraw storage reservation (remember, that in Axion storage staking model is used, so data can be deleted and locked tokens refunded).
+* After the NFT is bought or delisted, the user can withdraw storage reservation (remember, that in Fermi storage staking model is used, so data can be deleted and locked tokens refunded).

 While this model is relatively straightforward, it’s not ideal from the UX perspective - users must make a separate action to reserve storage if they want to sell their NFTs.
 To improve this, we can combine `nft_approve` call with storage reservation, and automatically refund back the storage cost after the sale is removed.